-'Bomb cyclone' sweeps US landmark to Canada
+Row as storm sweeps US landmark to Canada

 Large portions of the building's roof, flooring, fireplace, and side walls survived the storm.

-But Canadian scavengers have begun cutting off parts of the structure with chainsaws, Ms Rubeor said.
+But Canadian "vandals" have begun cutting off parts of the structure with "chainsaws", Ms Rubeor said.

+Her comments angered her Canadian neighbours, who felt she was attacking the people of Campobello Island in New Brunswick.

+A representative for the New Brunswick energy and resources department told the BBC they heard about the dispute on the 8 January, and told her she could remove it the very next day.

+Carol Dennison, chairwoman of the Lubec Board of Selectmen, issued an apology for Ms Rubeor's comments on behalf of the board.

+Ms Dennison told the Bangor Daily News that the board is "deeply sorry for anything that has caused any sadness from Lubec for our Canadian friends."

-Ms Rubeor said she hopes to spread out the remains among the other four McCurdy's buildings.
+Ms Rubeor, who has since apologised for her remarks, said she hopes to spread out the remains among the other four McCurdy's buildings.

-A representative for New Brunswick energy and resources could not be reached.